A Personal Letter to Educators and Older Students

 “Hate” doesn’t just show up in moments when people scream cruel words.
 Hate also happens whenever we treat people as less valuable than ourselves, or accept situations where people are treated that way.

 #USvsHate is about standing up when people get hurt, whether that hurt is subtle or not.
+That’s why #USvsHate is about embracing inclusion and justice for all in our diverse schools and society.

 Hate incidents have spiked across the nation in the past few years.
 On campuses across the country and across our communities, hate-filled actions have been on the rise as students react to divisive rhetoric and policy treating some “types of people” as less valuable.
 Explicitly racist, Islamophobic, xenophobic, homophobic, sexist, anti-Semitic, and just cruel

 The recent spike is the newest version of an old problem.
+We habitually treat “types of people” as if they’re less valuable than ourselves.

 A few years ago, I went with my kids to the town in the Ukraine where my family members were murdered in the 1940s for being Jewish.
 We also went to Warsaw’s Museum of the Polish Jew.
 It has an exhibit where you are looking out the snowy window of a simulated train.
 You glimpse the Jewish ghetto with its emaciated people, big eyed and miserable.
 But you are a non-Jew passing through.
 You can turn away.
 You can continue to travel on.
 You can go back to your life, your warm bed.